How to Increase the PHP Max Upload Size in cPanel?

 When increasing the max uploading file size, there are a few things to remember.

-- The second thing that you should keep in mind when increasing the uploading max filesize is the post max size.
-When adjusting the former, you also have to change the latter.
-The post max size should be equal to or greater than the upload max filesize.
-There is another value as well, which is called the ‘Memory limit’, and this should be larger than the post max size as well.
+• Keep in mind, when increasing the uploading max filesize, The post max size should be equal to or greater than the upload max filesize.
+There is another value as well, which is called the ‘Memory limit’, and this should be larger or equal to the post max size as well.
 It’s basically like this:

 Upload Max Filesize ≤ Post Max Size ≤ Memory Limit